 Oh… and one other point.
 There are a lot of important details I left out so there will be other blogging posts to come with more details.
 I promise.
 Of course, I’m sure you know that.
 I mean, I didn’t even tell you to pick your color scheme or anything like that!!
 Haha!! 🙂

 Now I want to challenge you a little bit.
 Do you have a story to tell?
 Has God been prompting you to start your own blog?
 I believe He’s given us each our own story, but it’s not for us to keep.
 I think, in time, He gives us all opportunities to share with others in various forms.
 Maybe it’s through a conversation.
 Maybe it’s through how we live.
 Maybe it’s in writing a book.
 Maybe it’s in a blog.

 Whatever the way He has shown you to tell your story, I challenge you to do it.
 Don’t waste time.
 We don’t have time on our side anymore as the world looks different every single day.
 We need each other’s stories so it builds us up, so we can learn from one another, and grow our faith.

-My blog holds my business, but it’s very much so my ministry too.
+My blog holds my business, but it’s very much my ministry too.
 I would compel you to trust the one who created you.
 Step past your fear.
 If He is leading you, then JUMP!
-He’s waiting on you.
+He’s waiting for you.
 Click on one of the links above and get started.